clay/amphora-auth/README.md

 ## Environmental Variables

-The following are the required env variables needed to use the providers for authentication:
+The following env variables are required in order to be able to authenticate a user through the providers:

 ```bash
 export CLAY_PROVIDER=google